Nizomidin/biyo/backend/README.md

 ## Deployment tips

 - Run behind Nginx or a reverse proxy for HTTPS
-- Use `systemd` or similar process manager for reliability
+- Use `systemd` or a process manager to keep Uvicorn running
 - Keep the `.env` file secure (never commit it)
+- Back up `backend/data.db` regularly or point `SERKOR_DB_PATH` at a managed volume.

 ## Health check